About the Arctic Circle Trail

 Even if you have the correct experience, make sure you are sufficiently prepared.
 There is a real risk of injury (or worse) if you are not!

 Be honest in your assessment of your experience.
-We have limited capacity for Search & Rescue in Greenland – please help us guard against emergencies that should not be emergencies.
+We have limited capacity for Search & Rescue in Greenland, so please help us guard against emergencies that should never have become emergencies.